Rethinking Sparse Autoencoders: Select-and-Project for Fairness and Control from Encoder Features Alone: Results

-\textbf{Maintaining downstream performance.} As shown in Table~\ref{tab:ablation_celeba_short} and Table~\ref{tab:ablation_celeba_full} from Appx. \ref{appx:results}, Regular SAE usage via Masked Reconstruction leads to a noticeable drop in wgROC-AUC.
+\textbf{Maintaining downstream performance.} As shown in Table~\ref{tab:ablation_celeba_short} and Table~\ref{tab:ablation_celeba_full} from Appendix~\ref{appx:results}, Regular SAE usage via Masked Reconstruction leads to a noticeable drop in Worst Group AUC-ROC.
 In contrast, our projection-based debiasing consistently preserves more performance than masked reconstruction.
-Finally, and most importantly, we highlight that our proposed interpolation strategy fully preserves downstream task accuracy across all combinations of selection and removal methods.
+Most importantly, our proposed interpolation strategy consistently preserves downstream task accuracy across all combinations of selection and removal methods.
+We provide an intuition for this result in Appendix~\ref{sec:intuition}.

-\textbf{Unconventional feature selection.} As shown in Tables \ref{tab:ablation_celeba_short}, \ref{tab:ablation_fairface} and \ref{tab:ablation_celeba_full} the selection based on CLIP score does not manage to pinpoint relevant features.
+\textbf{Comparing feature selection and interpolation methods.} As shown in Tables \ref{tab:ablation_celeba_short}, \ref{tab:ablation_celeba_full} and \ref{tab:ablation_fairface}, the selection based on CLIP-score does not manage to pinpoint relevant features.
 Furthermore, the selection based on linear probing is not always optimal: on CelebA, when projecting with respect to encoder weights, the selection provided by Stylist yields KL Divergence results which are better by a factor of $1.5$.
+In terms of interpolation methods, as presented in Table \ref{tab:interpolation-ablations}, using a linear probe significantly outperforms the baseline approaches, yielding results that are two times better in terms of KL Divergence than simply averaging the encoder features.

-\textbf{Encoder-based debiasing.}.
-As shown in Tables \ref{tab:ablation_celeba_short}, \ref{tab:ablation_fairface} and \ref{tab:ablation_celeba_full} computing the projection matrix based on encoder weights rather than decoder weights yields a $1.9$x increase in performance, measured in terms of KL Divergence, on CelebA and a $2.5$x improvement on FairFace.
-We further highlight that our proposed debiasing mechanism based on orthogonalizing with respect to encoder weights, outperforms the standard procedure of masked reconstruction, yielding a $1.3$x increase in perfromance on FairFace and a $1.7$x increase in performance on CelebA.
+\textbf{Encoder-centric vs. Decoder-based debiasing.} As shown in Tables \ref{tab:ablation_celeba_short}, \ref{tab:comparison_celeba}, \ref{tab:sota_comparison_fairface} and \ref{tab:ablation_celeba_full}, our proposed mechanism based on orthogonalizing with respect to encoder weights, outperforms the standard Masked Reconstruction procedure, yielding a $1.3$x improvement in terms of KL divergence on FairFace and a $1.7$x improvement on CelebA.